A Three Way Contradiction

 - "כׇּל הַבָּא לַעֲבֹד עֲבֹדַת עֲבֹדָה וַעֲבֹדַת מַשָּׂא" – The summary statement in Bemidbar 4 speaks of both "עֲבֹדַת עֲבֹדָה" and "עֲבֹדַת מַשָּׂא".
 What type of work is included in each of these phrases?
 Neither of these terms is mentioned in Bemidbar 8; is this significant?

 - "לְנַצֵּחַ עַל מְלֶאכֶת בֵּית י״י"– In Ezra 3:9 and Divrei HaYamim I 23:4 a new term is used to describe the Levites' tasks, "לְנַצֵּחַ עַל מְלֶאכֶת בֵּית י״י".
 What does "לְנַצֵּחַ" mean and what does this job entail?
 Is this a new job relevant only to work in the Mikdash and not the Mishkan?

-- Post 50 – Which of their functions did the Levites forsake during their semi-retirement at age 50?
+- Post fifty – Which of their functions did the Levites no longer perform during their semi-retirement at age fifty?
 Which tasks did they maintain, and what jobs, if any, did they first assume?
-How did the Levites' non-work status after the age of fifty 50 compare to that before thirty?
+How did the Levites' non-work status after the age of fifty compare to that before the age of thirty?